All optical chaos synchronization between nonidentical optomechanical cavities: Introduction

 The synchronization of chaotic dynamics occurs in several forms \cite{pikovsky2001synchronization,boccaletti2002synchronization,eroglu2017} and, among them, our particular interest lies in studying complete chaos synchronization in OMCs, as it is the ``strongest" form of synchronization where the state of the systems are exactly the same \cite{boccaletti2002synchronization}.
 In the conventional optical system as well as in general coupled nonlinear oscillators, such a form of synchronization requires the system parameters to be identical or nearly identical \cite{locquet2002synchronization,murakami2002synchronization,eichler2018semiconductor,acharyya2012synchronization}, which poses a challenging task in practical implementation.
-Chaos synchronization in nonidentical oscillators can induce weaker forms of synchronization, such as generalized synchronization \cite{rulkov1995generalized}, cluster synchronization \cite{dahms2012cluster,belykh2003persistent,pecora2014cluster} or phase synchronization \cite{zhou2002noise,kiss2002phase}.
-Recently, Sugitani \textit{et. al.} \cite{sugitani2021synchronizing} showed that random heterogeneity facilitate global chaos synchronization in the regime of lower coupling strength.
-These recent works however deal with synchronization of nonidentical oscillators in a large complex network, not in the master slave configuration ideal for communication applications.
-So, apart from exploring the possibility of all optical long distance synchronization in OMCs, we also investigated how large parameter heterogeneity induces complete and stable synchronization of optical chaos.
-To demonstrate this idea we considered a simple configuration of master and slave OMC coupled by a long optical fiber in an unidirectional manner, and there is an additional presence of a phase controller element at the input of the slave cavity.
+So it is desirable for a system to achieve strong synchronization which are robust against variation of parameters.
+Generally, chaos synchronization in nonidentical oscillators induce weaker forms of synchronization, such as generalized synchronization \cite{rulkov1995generalized}, cluster synchronization \cite{dahms2012cluster,belykh2003persistent,pecora2014cluster} or phase synchronization \cite{zhou2002noise,kiss2002phase}.In fact similar weak synchronization persists for optomechanical system mentioned in \cite{yang2019chaotic,madiot2021bichromatic} for mismatched parameter values.
+Complete synchronization can be made to achieve between different chaotic oscillators through methods such as active control technique \cite{chen2005synchronization,yassen2005chaos}, but the chaotic oscillators are primarily electronic based system.
+In laser based optical system, the phenomenon of complete synchronization in non-identical elements is present in large networks, involving three or more lasers \cite{williams2013experimental,landsman2007complete,zamora2010crowd}.
+Therefore, we also want to explore the possibility of achieving stable complete synchronization that can exist in a two coupled oscillator configuration of all-optical master-slave OMC with parameter heterogeneity.
+An additional phase controller element is needed in this configuration to achieve our desired results.
+Furthermore, the insights of chaos synchronization is explained through quantities calculated by the positive Lyapunov exponents and that provide estimates for upper bounds for the Kolmogorov-Sinai entropy and mutual information rate, and provide the pathway to complete synchronization as the coupling between the OMCs increases, determining regimes for which the synchronization manifold is stable.